bjornbytes/lovr-http/README.md

 - `multipart/form-data` request bodies are not supported.
 - Multi-line response headers are not parsed correctly on all platforms.
 - There is no way to specify a request timeout, because not all platforms support it.
 - There is currently no way to limit or restrict HTTP redirects.
+Redirects are generally followed.
 - Adding credentials in the URL is not supported.
 Use the `Authorization` request header instead.
 - There are differences in behavior between platforms.
 If you encounter any that are causing you problems, please open an issue.